 13. Eat Vegan at Blazing Salads

 Irish cuisine is known for its hearty breakfasts.
 But hearty doesn’t need to include all kinds of sausages, bacon, and eggs.
-In Dublin even vegans can eat hearty meals all day long without a trace of meat or dairy products.
-And the first place to indulge in Irish vegan food is Blazing Salads.
+In Dublin, even vegans can eat hearty meals all day long without a trace of meat or dairy products.
+My favorite place to indulge in Irish vegan food is Blazing Salads.
 Once you try their vegan soups, sweet potato shepherd pie, millet or buckwheat burgers, you’ll want to come back again and again.